-We commend the City of Petaluma for passing a local ordinance to close many of the loopholes in the California Tenant Protection Act of 2019 (TPA).
-The TPA implemented the most basic state level tenant protections, to the exclusion of many renters, particularly as applied to Petaluma where the majority of rental units are housed within single family homes (exempt from TPA protections).
-This Ordinance provides stronger protections to tenants, particularly from arbitrary evictions and retaliatory behavior from day one of a tenancy.
-That is a victory for Petaluma's workforce and vulnerable renter communities.
+The California Tenant Protection Act of 2019 (TPA) implemented the most basic state level tenant protections, to the exclusion of many renters.
+The TPA is riddled with loopholes, particularly as applied to Petaluma where the majority of rental units are housed within single family homes (exempt from TPA protections).
+We commend the City of Petaluma for passing a local ordinance to close many of those loopholes and provide stronger protections to tenants, particularly from arbitrary evictions and retaliatory behavior, from day one of a tenancy.
+We commend the City for recognizing that enforcement of this Ordinance requires a private right of action that provides for attorney's fees and costs to the prevailing party.